somatonic/Multisite/README.md

 The basic module was written by Antti Peisa and forked by Philipp "Soma" Urlich (_"there's not much left from the original module, but the basic concept is the same"_).

 * [Github: Multisite](https://github.com/somatonic/Multisite) by Philipp "Soma" Urlich
 * [Github: Multisite](https://github.com/apeisa/Multisite) by Antti Peisa – **deprecated**
 * [ProcessWire Forum](https://processwire.com/talk/topic/1025-multisite/)

-**Changelog**

-* support Multilanguage (module LanguageSupportPageNames must be installed)
-* support for correct view Actions from admin
-* correct urls within admin
-* modified `localUrl()` to work correctly, coming from [LanguageSupportNames](http://processwire.com/api/multi-language-support/multi-language-urls/) module

 ## What does this module do?